-- a) A permanent flood risk management plan shall be installed in a prominent area of the garage, - b) Flood compatible materials shall be used for all flood exposed construction, - c) All flood exposed electrical wiring and equipment is shall be waterproofed.
+- a) A permanent flood risk management plan shall be installed in a prominent area of the basement carpark. - b) The Vaucluse Road driveway entry shall be protected by a mechanical flood barrier with the threshold set to the flood planning level of 43.74m AHD. - c) Permanent brass plaques shall be mounted adjacent to all mechanical flood barriers explaining their purpose and operation. - d) Flood compatible materials shall be used for all flood exposed construction. - e) All flood exposed electrical wiring and equipment shall be waterproofed. - f) All flood protection measures shall be inspected and certified as fit for purpose after construction is complete by an engineer experienced in flood mitigation.

-Flood protection is to comply with Woollahra DCP 2015, Part E "General Controls for All Development" Chapter E2 "Stormwater and Flood Risk Management" DCP
+Flood protection is to comply with Woollahra DCP 2015, Part E "General Controls for All Development" Chapter E2 "Stormwater and Flood Risk Management" DCP.